rust-lang/edition-guide/src/rust-2024/rustfmt-overflow-delimited-expr.md

 ## Summary

-* Some expressions as the last argument in a list will now overflow instead of indent.
+* Some expressions with multi-line final arguments will now format as a single line, with the final expression overflowing.

 ## Details